flaviostutz/ruller/README.md

 4. Depending on your implementation, some rules returns data and some rules not
 4. Finally, all rule's results are merged and returned to the REST caller as a json

+Ruller works by invocating a bunch of rules with the same input from a single REST call, merging rules outputs and returning the result to the caller.

 You can use this for feature enablement, dynamic systems configuration and other applications where a static key value store wouldn't help you because you need some logic on an input value in order to determine the output.

 Checkout some [benchmarks](BENCHMARK.md) we made this far too.